 What is Sexual Suicide?

-Sexual suicide is different than sexual cannibalism because it is when the male offers himself from the female.
+Sexual suicide is different than sexual cannibalism because it is when the male offers himself to the female.
 It is the ultimate nuptial gift.
-It is also used to ensure that his sperm is the sperm used to fertilize the female’s eggs.
+The male does this to ensure that his sperm is the sperm used to fertilize the female’s eggs.